 It’s difficult to pin down the exact weight of these tennis shoes since they will vary slightly by size.
 However, it seems that Adidas managed to strike an excellent balance

-These shoes were designed to accommodate a dedicated tennis player, with design features meant for excellent performance.
 This means that comfort, while present in its design, was not emphasized as a major feature.
-Fortunately, the ADIWEAR outsole and EVA midsole provide a comfortable underfoot cushion on top of protection from stress-related injuries
+Fortunately, the ADIWEAR outsole and EVA midsole provide a comfortable underfoot cushion on top of protection from stress-related injuries.

-apparent that these shoes were designed for function over form; something that is sure to appeal to dedicated tennis players but likely to dissuade individuals who are more fashion-oriented in their footwear purchasing decisions.
+apparent that the Adizero Ubersonic were designed for function over form; something that is sure to appeal to dedicated tennis players but likely to dissuade individuals who are more fashion-oriented in their footwear purchasing decisions.

-tennis shoes.
 The upper offers a slightly less intense level of resilience, but it is still quite impressive in this regard.
-The protective elements such as the ADITUFF toe plate ensure that this half of these shoes is also resilient enough to handle many high-intensity training sessions and matches.
+The protective elements such as the ADITUFF toe plate ensure that half of these shoes is also resilient enough to handle many high-intensity training sessions and matches.

 in this regard.